Mohammed-Mounir/Evaluate-News-NLP/README.md

 Open two terminals:

-One the first Terminal
+On the first Terminal

 ```
 $ npm start
 ```

-One the second Terminal
+On the second Terminal

 ```
 $ npm run build-prod